Kelompok-Paham/DinoGameTutorial/README.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-### Header 1

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

 ### Dino Game